plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

    If you want to upgrade add-ons to Plone 5, also see: ../../../develop/addons/upgrade_to_50.rst

-General information
+General Information
 ===================

 - Before you upgrade read :doc:`../into.rst` and :doc:`../preparations.rst`.
 - Always upgrade from the latest version of 4.x to the latest version of 5.x (at the time of writing 4.3.7 to 5.0.2).
   This will resolve many migration-specific issues.
 - If you have problems don't be afraid to ask for help on http://community.plone.org
 - There is a video of a talk "How to upgrade sites to Plone 5": https://youtu.be/bQ-IpO-7F00?t=1m17s (slides: http://de.slideshare.net/derschmock/upgrade-to-plone-5)

-Changes due to implemented PLIPS
+Changes Due To Implemented PLIPS
 ================================

 PLIPs are PLone Improvement Proposals.